semuxproject/semux-core/README.md

 Anyone is welcome to contribute to this open source project in the form of peer review, testing and patches.
 Please see the [contributing](./.github/contributing.md) guide for more details.

-If you found a bug, please use this [issue template](./.github/issue_template.md) when submitting.
+If you found a bug, please submit it to [issues](https://github.com/semuxproject/semux/issues).

 ## Wallet Localization